levi0206/lerblog2/content/posts/autodiff.md

 \dot{x_1} & = \frac{\partial L}{\partial x_1} = \dot{z_{2,1}}w_{1,1}
 \end{aligned}
 $$
-You can draw the graph yourself.
-The computation can be represented in the vector form
+You can draw the computational graph yourself.
+The computation can be represented in the vector form:
+- Forward pass:
 $$
 \begin{aligned}
 \mathbf{z}_1 & = \mathbf{W}^1\mathbf{x}+\mathbf{b}_1 \, \in\mathbb{R}^4 \\